chaoss/grimoirelab-tutorial/before-you-start/installing-the-environment-linux.md

-## Installing the environment (Linux)
+## Installing supporting systems

-This section tells about how to install the packages that GrimoireLab uses in a Linux-based distribution.
-This has been tested in Debian 9.0, for other distributions your mileage may vary.
+This section shows how to install the packages that support GrimoireLab.
+This has been tested in Debian GNU/Linux 9.0, for other systems your mileage may vary.

+The packages to install are:

+* ElasticSearch: if you want to store raw or enriched GrimoireLab indexes (produced by GrimoireELK).
+* Kibana: if you want to visualize enriched indexes (produced by GrimoireELK).
+For example, because you want to browse GrimoireLab dashboards.
+* MariaDB: if you want to use SortingHat for identity management.

 ### Installing ElasticSearch and Kibana